 i Withholding on outward-bound payments (domestic law)

-Danish companies are generally obliged to withhold tax on outbound dividend payments, royalty payments and interest payments, related to controlled debt.
-However, many exceptions apply as set out below, and in practice the main rule is that no tax is withheld at source, as Denmark often waives taxation on dividends, royalties and interest paid to a beneficial owner resident in another state that has a DTT with Denmark or is a Member State of the EU.
+Danish companies are generally obliged to withhold tax on outbound dividend payments, royalty payments and interest payments related to controlled debt.
+However, many exceptions apply as set out below and, in practice, the main rule is that no tax is withheld at source, as Denmark often waives taxation on dividends, royalties and interest paid to a beneficial owner resident in another state that has a DTT with Denmark or is an EU Member State.

 ii Domestic law exclusions or exemptions from withholding on outward-bound payments

 Dividend payments from a Danish company to a non-resident shareholder are generally subject to Danish withholding tax at a rate of 22 per cent.

 The rate is reduced to 15.4 per cent (or less) where the recipient holds less than 10 per cent of the Danish company and the competent authority of the recipient's domicile state of residence are obliged to exchange information with the Danish Tax Agency under a bilateral tax treaty, an international treaty or an administrative agreement.